Compare Rates for New Jersey Car Insurance

 Does Cheap Car Insurance Exist in New Jersey?

 So, why is cheap car insurance in NJ so tough to find?
-The story here isn’t just that New Jersey drivers pay more for auto insurance, but why they pay more.
+The story here isn’t just that New Jersey drivers pay so much for auto insurance, but why they pay so much.
 New Jersey, it seems, doesn’t do auto insurance the same as other states and for that reason, it’s hard to compare prices between New Jersey and other states.

 Internal Study: Average Premium from 2016 – 2018

 By using our internal data, we were able to analyze thousands of NJ drivers that have bought through Compare.com in 2016 – 2018.
 We separated drivers that were previously insured and drivers that had let their insurance policies lapse.
 Diving further, we also compared full coverage against liability only.

 Interestingly, we do see a decrease in rates from 2017 to 2018.
 Perhaps it’s a good time to compare rates in New Jersey?
 We’ll keep an eye on this to see if trends hold.

 Attention: If you let your insurance lapse, your rates will almost certainly rise.
 Review the differences in liability and full coverage below.